-With stress, anxiety and uncertainty at high levels right now, it’s important for businesses to seek morale-boosting measures to establish and maintain a happy workforce and a positive company culture.
-If your business is suffering from low employee morale and burned-out workers, there are several strategies you can implement to improve optimism and boost employee satisfaction.
+With stress, anxiety and uncertainty often at high levels today in and outside the workplace, it’s crucial for businesses to seek morale-boosting measures to establish and maintain a happy workforce and a positive company culture.
+If your business suffers from low employee morale and burned-out workers, you can implement several strategies to improve optimism and boost employee satisfaction.

 If your team’s morale is dipping, it’s time to make some changes.
-There are several strategies you should implement to boost and maintain employee morale.
-Rather than think of these methods as one-time solutions, integrate them permanently into your company culture.
+You can implement several strategies to boost and maintain employee morale.
+Instead of considering these methods as one-time solutions, integrate them into your company culture permanently.

 We spoke with business leaders to identify 10 ways to boost and maintain employee morale.
 Here’s what they advised.

-Although many business owners subscribe to the false notion that employee morale is based on gifts, free food, ping-pong tables and happy hours, Rachel Lanham, chief customer officer at Voodle, said the most important consideration is to ensure your team fits with your company values and goals, and the only way to get there is through clear communication.
+Although many business owners subscribe to the false notion that employee morale is based on gifts, free food, Ping-Pong tables and happy hours, Rachel Lanham, a fractional CMO who advises early-stage startups, said the most important consideration is ensuring your team fits with your company’s values and goals.
+Clear communication is the only way to genuinely align your employees with your company’s mission.

-“First, you must clearly articulate the company’s mission, vision, values and goals,” Lanham told Business News Daily in an email.
-"Then, it’s critical to continually and transparently communicate and reinforce this information while sharing progress (and setbacks) along the way.”
+“First, you must clearly articulate the company’s mission, vision, values and goals,” Lanham advised.
+“Then, it’s critical to continually and transparently communicate and reinforce this information while sharing progress (and setbacks) along the way.”

 When employees understand and care about your organization’s direction, they are more likely to be invested in its success.

 Your company must facilitate and encourage communication.
 Effective employee communication should be a two-way street.
 Employees should feel comfortable asking questions, speaking up during meetings and collaborating with managers and colleagues.
 And leadership should set clear expectations for employees so that all team members know what’s expected of them.